 During the examination, the doctor might take small tissue samples using the endoscope.
 These samples can later be examined with a microscope to identify any abnormalities in your cells.
 This process is called a biopsy.

 Treatments can sometimes be done during an EGD, such as widening any abnormally narrow areas of your esophagus.

-The complete test lasts between five and 20 minutes.
+The complete test lasts between 5 and 20 minutes.

 In general, an EGD is a safe procedure.
 There’s a very slight risk that the endoscope will cause a small hole in your esophagus, stomach, or small intestine.
-There’s also a small risk of prolonged bleeding from the site of the biopsy.
+If a biopsy is performed, there’s also a small risk of prolonged bleeding from the site where the tissue was taken.

 Some people also may have a reaction to the sedatives and painkillers used throughout the procedure.
 These could include:

 However, less than one out of every 1,000 people experience these complications.

 Normal results mean that the complete inner lining of your esophagus is smooth and shows no signs of the following:

 A nurse will observe you for about an hour following the test to make sure that the anesthetic has worn off and you’re able to swallow without difficulty or discomfort.